xavierchia/xavierchia.github.io/_posts/2021-12-01-lemon-squeezy-carrd.md

 ---
 published: false
 ---
+---
+layout: post
-## How to add a LemonSqueezy checkout overlay to any Carrd site
+title: How to add a LemonSqueezy checkout overlay to any Carrd site
+permalink: carrd-lemonsqueezy
+---

 First we need the LemonSqueezy overlay code.
 We can find it by clicking on "Share".